FAIRplus/the-fair-cookbook/content/recipes/infrastructure/vocabularies/technical-and-architectural-selection-criteria-of-ontology-lookup-services_matched.md

 Functionality of a software determines the range of capabilities and functions it can perform.
 Please note that specific functional selection criteria are beyond the scope of this recipe.
-Because functionality plays a very important role in the overall selection process it was added to show how it relates to the technical & arch (URL_TO_INSERT_RECORD_3289 https://fairsharing.org/FAIRsharing.52b22c) itecture selection process.
+Because functionality plays a very important role in the overall selection process it was added to show how it relates to the technical & architecture selection process.
 Functional selection criteria are covered by Recipe [FCB004](https://w3id.org/faircookbook/FCB004   )

 ### Interfaces

-Interfaces allow read or write data from outside the ontology (URL_TO_INSERT_TERM_3290 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD_3291 https://fairsharing.org/FAIRsharing.Mkl9RR)  either by a human being or application.
+Interfaces allow read or write data from outside the ontology (URL_TO_INSERT_TERM_2591 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD-NAME_2592 https://fairsharing.org/FAIRsharing.Mkl9RR)  either by a human being or application.

-For an ontology (URL_TO_INSERT_TERM_3292 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD_3293 https://fairsharing.org/FAIRsharing.Mkl9RR)  the most important interface features are:
+For an ontology (URL_TO_INSERT_TERM_2593 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD-NAME_2594 https://fairsharing.org/FAIRsharing.Mkl9RR)  the most important interface features are:

-- Supported import and export ontology (URL_TO_INSERT_TERM_3295 https://fairsharing.org/search?recordType=terminology_artefact)  format (URL_TO_INSERT_TERM_3294 https://fairsharing.org/search?recordType=model_and_format) s, e.g. OWL (URL_TO_INSERT_RECORD_3297 https://fairsharing.org/FAIRsharing.atygwy)  for uploading and downloading of ontologies (URL_TO_INSERT_TERM_3296 https://fairsharing.org/search?recordType=terminology_artefact) .
+- Supported import and export ontology (URL_TO_INSERT_TERM_2596 https://fairsharing.org/search?recordType=terminology_artefact)  format (URL_TO_INSERT_TERM_2595 https://fairsharing.org/search?recordType=model_and_format) s, e.g. OWL (URL_TO_INSERT_RECORD-ABBREV_2598 https://fairsharing.org/FAIRsharing.atygwy)  for uploading and downloading of ontologies (URL_TO_INSERT_TERM_2597 https://fairsharing.org/search?recordType=terminology_artefact) .
-- Flexible query interface, e.g. to answer very specific ontology (URL_TO_INSERT_TERM_3298 https://fairsharing.org/search?recordType=terminology_artefact)  questions or to extend functional gaps of the ontology (URL_TO_INSERT_TERM_3299 https://fairsharing.org/search?recordType=terminology_artefact)  service.
+- Flexible query interface, e.g. to answer very specific ontology (URL_TO_INSERT_TERM_2599 https://fairsharing.org/search?recordType=terminology_artefact)  questions or to extend functional gaps of the ontology (URL_TO_INSERT_TERM_2600 https://fairsharing.org/search?recordType=terminology_artefact)  service.
-Currently, the most prominent query interface is SP (URL_TO_INSERT_RECORD_3301 https://fairsharing.org/FAIRsharing.s63y3p) ARQL (URL_TO_INSERT_RECORD_3300 https://fairsharing.org/FAIRsharing.87ccfd)  endpoint.
+Currently, the most prominent query interface is SPARQL (URL_TO_INSERT_RECORD-ABBREV_2601 https://fairsharing.org/FAIRsharing.87ccfd)  endpoint.
-- Application Programming Interface (API) technology, if you want to integrate other applications with the ontology (URL_TO_INSERT_TERM_3302 https://fairsharing.org/search?recordType=terminology_artefact)
+- Application Programming Interface (API) technology, if you want to integrate other applications with the ontology (URL_TO_INSERT_TERM_2602 https://fairsharing.org/search?recordType=terminology_artefact)
-lookup service it is essential that you can use widely used and supported technical standard (URL_TO_INSERT_TERM_3303 https://fairsharing.org/search?fairsharingRegistry=Standard) s.
+lookup service it is essential that you can use widely used and supported technical standard (URL_TO_INSERT_TERM_2603 https://fairsharing.org/search?fairsharingRegistry=Standard) s.
 Currently, the most prominent API technology is REST API.

 Please note that this recipe does not focus on specific interface functionality.
-It looks at interfaces only from an arch (URL_TO_INSERT_RECORD_3304 https://fairsharing.org/FAIRsharing.52b22c) itectural and technical view.
+It looks at interfaces only from an architectural and technical view.

 ## Software Architecture

-The software arch (URL_TO_INSERT_RECORD_3305 https://fairsharing.org/FAIRsharing.52b22c) itecture shows the used hardware and software components and their relationship.
+The software architecture shows the used hardware and software components and their relationship.

-Regarding ontology (URL_TO_INSERT_TERM_3306 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD_3307 https://fairsharing.org/FAIRsharing.Mkl9RR)  selection the most important arch (URL_TO_INSERT_RECORD_3308 https://fairsharing.org/FAIRsharing.52b22c) itectural aspects are:
+Regarding ontology (URL_TO_INSERT_TERM_2604 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD-NAME_2605 https://fairsharing.org/FAIRsharing.Mkl9RR)  selection the most important architectural aspects are:

-- *Overall arch (URL_TO_INSERT_RECORD_3309 https://fairsharing.org/FAIRsharing.52b22c) itecture complexity*
+- *Overall architecture complexity*
 It gives you an idea whether the complexity is appropriate for solving your requirements.
 If you are trying to solve simple requirements with a very complex solution you might be on the wrong way.
 - *Used tools and programming languages*
 It gives you an idea what knowledge you will need for supporting the system or extending the functionality.
 You also get an overview of the impact to the overall complexity of the IT tools and programming languages used in your organization.
 - *Modularity*
-It gives you an idea whether you could replace few of the components by software/hardware preferred as standard (URL_TO_INSERT_TERM_3310 https://fairsharing.org/search?fairsharingRegistry=Standard)  in your company.
+It gives you an idea whether you could replace few of the components by software/hardware preferred as standard (URL_TO_INSERT_TERM_2606 https://fairsharing.org/search?fairsharingRegistry=Standard)  in your company.
 It can give you also a hint, whether you can scale the application by adding more hardware/software resources.

 ## Deployment model

-The deployment model (URL_TO_INSERT_TERM_3311 https://fairsharing.org/search?recordType=model_and_format)  shows where and how the software can be installed and who owns the service.
+The deployment model (URL_TO_INSERT_TERM_2607 https://fairsharing.org/search?recordType=model_and_format)  shows where and how the software can be installed and who owns the service.

-Regarding ontology (URL_TO_INSERT_TERM_3312 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD_3313 https://fairsharing.org/FAIRsharing.Mkl9RR)  selection the most important deployment aspects are:
+Regarding ontology (URL_TO_INSERT_TERM_2608 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD-NAME_2609 https://fairsharing.org/FAIRsharing.Mkl9RR)  selection the most important deployment aspects are:

 - **On premise versus cloud deployment**
-Depending on your organisation policies (URL_TO_INSERT_TERM_3314 https://fairsharing.org/search?fairsharingRegistry=Policy)  and best practices, it might be the case that you want to install and maintain the software on your own infrastructure (***on premise***) or you prefer to buy it as a service on the cloud.
+Depending on your organisation policies (URL_TO_INSERT_TERM_2610 https://fairsharing.org/search?fairsharingRegistry=Policy)  and best practices, it might be the case that you want to install and maintain the software on your own infrastructure (***on premise***) or you prefer to buy it as a service on the cloud.
 - ** **Manual** versus **containerized** versus **virtual image** installation**
     - With a **manual installation**, you have full control over the installation, but you need typically more time.